 Wellness pro and yogi, Sophie Jaffe, has the balance as close to mastered as possible.
 Here are a few practical tips (and a totally clean recipe) from Sophie to help you stay balanced in the face of all that sugar this season…

 My guess is you found yourself here because you are someone who cares about personal well-being and nourishing the body from the inside out.
 Me too.
-So I want to tell you that just because it’s the season of indulgence doesn’t mean you’ll be sacrificing all the good you’ve done all year.
-In fact, because of all the good you’ve done, you shouldn’t feel guilt or shame around indulging a little as long as you do it intentionally, and indulge from a place of love.
+Just because it’s the season of indulgence doesn’t mean you need to sacrifice that sense of well-being most of us get from eating clean.
+None of us should feel guilt or shame around indulging during the holidays as long as we do it from a place of self-love and celebration.

 A lot of fear around food comes up during the holiday season.
 Between all the tips and tricks for avoiding sweets, we end up setting ourselves up for failure the second we eat a cookie or have a slice of pie.
-We end up feeling guilty which is does way more harm to our bodies then satisfying a craving.
-We look at holiday sweets and treat them as “bad” instead of just food—food that has the potential to fuel us and feed our cravings.
-Make a choice to change your perspective.
+Some of us end up feeling guilty which does more harm to our bodies than satisfying a craving.
+Make a choice to change your perspective around holiday eating.
 It’s okay to enjoy a slice of home-baked warm pumpkin pie or chocolate goodness.
-It’s about balance.
+If we want to feel our vibrant best, it’s all about balance.

 This holiday season, remind yourself of all the good you’ve done, and all the good you’ll continue to do.
 Step into the present and fully embrace time with friends or family.
 Indulge a little and enjoy with love and kindness.

-5 Tips To Handle Sugar Temptation During The Holidays
+5 Tips To Indulge + Still Feel Vibrant During The Holidays